-When shopping for a vest, make sure that you measure your cat’s girth.
-Vests come in many sizes, and you don’t want it to be too tight for your pet.
+When shopping for a vest, make sure that you measure your cat's girth.
+Vests come in many sizes, and you don't want them to be too tight for your pet.

 Here are some excellent product choices to consider for your ESA cat:

 The vest comes in different sizes and colors to suit you and your cat.
 Three patches are available, including one to identify your cat as an ESA.
 And the handy D-ring is also there so you can attach a leash with ease.

 Therapy vests aren't just for dogs